Do ESA Letters Expire? Everything You Need to Know

 Final Thoughts

-Renewing your official animal support letter is a simple but important step in making sure your ESA continues to be recognized as part of your care.
+Renewing your official ESA letter is a simple but important step in making sure your ESA continues to be recognized as part of your care.
 Keeping your documentation current protects your housing rights, prevents unnecessary challenges, and gives you peace of mind knowing you’re always prepared.

 An updated support letter shows that your ESA is still an active part of your mental health treatment and ensures your needs are supported without interruption.

-If your ESA letter is due for renewal, start your assessment, the process is fully online and takes just a few minutes.
+If your ESA letter is due for renewal, start your assessment at RealESALetter.com.
+The process is fully online and takes just a few minutes.
 So take the step today and secure your updated letter so you and your ESA can continue living comfortably, confidently, and without disruption.

 Frequently Asked Questions